Understanding crypto stamps

 Trading crypto stamps

-If you don’t have a mobile phone or your mobile phone doesn’t have a QR scanner, you can also view your NFT on our website at swisspost.ch/crypto-stamp.
-Go to the “Crypto Stamp 3.0” overview page and compare the token ID printed on your Crypto Stamp 3.0.
-The number matches the digital version that you own.
-Alternatively, you can also call up the page with your digital design directly using the link printed on your crypto stamp.
+If you don’t have a mobile phone or your mobile phone doesn’t have a QR scanner, you can also view your NFT on our website.
+Go to the “Crypto Stamp CHLI” overview page and compare the colour of the cow on your Crypto Stamp CHLI.
+The colour matches the digital version that you own.

 In theory, no, you don’t.
 The miniature sheet functions as a paper wallet – the digital token is therefore integrated into the physical miniature sheet and you can keep the postage stamp in paper form as a collector’s item.